CCSO, GFPS provide updates on COVID-19 cases; three cases confirmed at Benefis Senior Services

 Heidi LePard, the clinic’s infection prevention manager, said, “in talking about capacity for COVID patients, what is often forgotten is the fact that all hospitals continue to provide other services: surgery, cardiac events, trauma, stroke, etc. and that this care is not stopped or denied.
 Capacity also includes healthcare workers, not just beds…this is what has been an issue is some areas, new York city, for example, earlier in the pandemic.”

 Statewide, there have been 186 COVID-19 related deaths.
-Of those, five have been in Cascade County.